For a long time, the real shopping in Sevier County was done in Pigeon Forge and Gatlinburg.

 Bonus tip: Right next door, you’ll find Stages West, which features a wide variety of jeans, buckles, belts, boots and western wear.
 It’s the perfect spot to embrace your inner cowboy or cowgirl.

-Does it cost to get into The Island in Pigeon Forge?
+Does it cost money to get into The Island in Pigeon Forge?

 The Island is located at a convenient location along the Parkway and has ample free parking.